 Established in Austin, Texas in 1991, Conspirare is a Grammy-winning and internationally recognized choir with a reputation for “expanding the boundaries of choral performance” (Wall Street Journal).
 Conspirare, which translates from Latin as “to breathe together,” is led by founder and Artistic Director Craig Hella Johnson, and is comprised of soloists from around the country.
-Conspirare’s extensive discography includes 11 releases on the Harmonia Mundi label.
+Conspirare’s extensive discography includes The Hope of Loving (Delos), 11 releases on the Harmonia Mundi label, and an annual live recording of Conspirare Christmas.
 The 2014 album The Sacred Spirit of Russia won the Grammy for Best Choral Performance.
 Conspirare’s ambitious mission is to engage the power of music to change lives.
 Through its artistic excellence, creative programming, commissioning, and educational endeavors, the organization has established itself as an agent of change and a bedrock of the Texas arts community and beyond.

 Conspirare’s current touring project, Considering Matthew Shepard, is a three-part oratorio composed by Craig Hella Johnson.
 The work, which debuted at number four on Billboard’s Traditional Classical Chart, is an evocative and compassionate musical response to the murder of Matthew Shepard.
 The Washington Post calls the impact “immediate, profound and, at times, overwhelming.”
 The album received a Grammy nomination.
-Conspirare debuted Considering Matthew Shepard in Austin in 2016, and presented the work at Boston Symphony Hall and Texas A&M in 2016-17.
-The work is being presented as part of a national tour in 2018.
+Conspirare debuted Considering Matthew Shepard in Austin in 2016.

 Conspirare has performed throughout the U.S., including appearances as a featured choir at the American Choral Directors Association annual conference and regional ACDA conventions.
 At home, Conspirare performs a full annual season in Austin and Central Texas where it has received ongoing recognition from local organizations and critics, and Artistic Director Craig Hella Johnson was named Texas State Musician.
 The group is also committed to an ongoing outreach program which includes free community Big Sings and performances at Travis County Correctional Facility.
 In 2013, Conspirare became a Resident Company of Austin’s Long Center for the Performing Arts.
 Conspirare is a growing organization, and while known for the flagship vocal ensemble, the organization also boasts the Conspirare Symphonic Choir (a large auditioned ensemble that performs works for chorus, often with instrumental ensemble), the Conspirare Chamber Orchestra, and Conspirare Youth Choirs, an educational program made up of three choirs (Prelude, Kantorei, and Allegro) under the direction of Nina Revering.